 When my boys say, "Mom, that's too much butter."

-You see, there is no such thing as too much butter and there's certainly no such thing as to much creativity.
+You see, there's no such thing as too much butter and certainly too much creativity, it's not possible.

 So get your juices flowing because we're about to take your kitchen to the next level.